nevinera/pathfinder-builds/gestalt/ward-master/level-01.md

 * Throw: Starknife+5 d4-1/x3 (20')
 * Defensive Perimeter
   - Full Round, +5 threatened reach
-  - +4 to CMD vs acrobatics
+  - +5 to CMD vs acrobatics
   - Can move to get AoO (up to speed between turns)
   - Recover 4 Maneuvers
 * Defensive Intercept 5/day
   - move up to 30' to a square within 10' of Jill when she is attacked or harmfully affected
+* Fight Defensively: While attacking or full attacking declare it. -4 to attack rolls, +2 to AC
+* Total Defense: Standard action, +4 AC.
+Cannot AoO in total defense.
 * Maneuvers (3 readied)
   - [ ] Brawler's Attitude (boost): +4 CMB for a trip
   - [x] Flurry Strike (standard): Two unarmed attacks